dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 A component that measures ambient temperature.

 **Example:** Displaying current temperature alongside time.

+#### Temperature and Humidity
+Integration of environmental sensors to display current conditions alongside time.

+**Example:** Reading DHT22 sensor data to show temperature and humidity with clock display.

 #### Thonny IDE
 An integrated development environment optimized for MicroPython programming.